setting open in a new background tab option in web panels.

 i dont know if there is a plug in for that

-@zikkeratak There are already two ways to open links in the background: Middle-click or right-click, open in background tab.
+@zikkeratak There are already four ways to open links in the background: Ctrl+click, Middle-click, right-click, open in background tab, or a mouse gesture.

 I have a mouse pad on a laptop, so no middle click.